If you have searched for a mortgage company, you will notice there are banks and large mortgage companies; then, there

 What are the pros and cons of using mortgage brokers vs. banks?

-In this article, we will detail the differences between Banks and Mortgage Brokers as well as the advantages and disadvantages of each to help you decide which option is right for you.
+In this article, we will detail the differences between Banks and Mortgage Brokers and the advantages and disadvantages of each to help you decide which option is right for you.